Azuch/azuch.github.io/SQLI/Find-and-Confirm.md

 ### 1. Differentinating Number and Strings

+- Number not in quote
+- Else in quote.

 ### 2. Inline SQL Injection

 - SELECT * FROM administrators WHERE

 + username= '' AND password = '' -> Default
 + username = ''' AND password = '' -> Test with single-quote
 + username= '' OR 1=1 AND password = '' -> return record with blank password or username